VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Introduction

-\item Manifold Alignment via Orthogonal Transformation.
+\item A Training-free CVGL Paradigm.
+We present a localization framework built on a key insight: cross-view discrepancy in VFMs is primarily statistical and can be aligned linearly, without learning complex transforms.
+By leveraging pre-trained semantic priors embeded in VFMs, our method achieves high localization accuracy while substantially improving adaptability across diverse real-world scenarios. \item Manifold Alignment via Orthogona Transformation.
 To address the distribution shift across viewpoints, we introduce a domain-wise alignment strategy.
-Using Orthogonal Procrustes analysis, we derive an optimal linear transformation that aligns the heterogeneous feature distributions into a common metric space, effectively improving the retrieval accuracy.
+Using Orthogonal Procrustes analysis, we derive an optimal linear transformation that aligns the heterogeneous feature distributions into a common metric space, effectively improving the retrieval accuracy. \item Multi-Granularity Saliency-Aware Similarity Modeling.
+We design a hierarchical feature aggregation scheme that integrates Generalized Mean (GeM) pooling with scale-weighted R-MAC.
+It explicitly captures salient landmarks at multiple spatial granularities, ensuring robust similarity computation under substantial imaging variation and background interference. \end{enumerate}